Atom (Al Pratt)

-Al Pratt is a fictional character appearing in American comic books published by DC Comics.
+Albert "Al" Pratt is a fictional character appearing in American comic books published by DC Comics.
 He is the first character to use the name Atom.
 He initially had no superpowers and was originally a diminutive college student and later a physicist, usually depicted as a "tough-guy" character.
-Al Pratt is also the father of Damage and the godfather of Atom Smasher.
+Al Pratt is also the father of Damage and godfather of Atom Smasher.

 The character made his live-action debut in the television series Smallville, played by Glenn Hoffman.
 Henry Winkler cameoed as the character in the DC Extended Universe film Black Adam (2022).

 Publication history

 The Atom first appeared in All-American Comics #19 (October 1940) and was created by writer Bill O'Connor and artist Ben Flinton.
 The character continued to appear on and off through issue #72 (April 1946).
 In 1947, the Atom moved from All-American Comics to Flash Comics with issue #80 (February 1947), and continued until issue #104 (February 1949).

 In winter 1940, the Atom also began appearing in All Star Comics as a member of the Justice Society of America, beginning with issue #3.
 He continued with that team until issue #57 (February 1951).